We Tested Various Pool Timers to Find the Best for All Pools

 Programmability

 One deciding factor when shopping for pool timers is programmability.
 While all timers allow for the creation of an on/off preset for at least one time range in a given day, some models can accept multiple presets and offer other programmable settings as well.
 Some models may allow for up to 7-day scheduling, with a different schedule for each day, while others may only operate on 24-hour cycles, repeating the same schedule each day.
-Another programming feature is the timer’s minimum interval: Some models require that operations run for a minimum of 60 minutes, while others allow for intervals down to as little as 15 minutes.
+Another programming feature is the timer’s minimum interval: Some models require that operations run for a minimum of 60 minutes, while others allow for intervals as small as 15 minutes.

 Casing